 According to the iConsumer FAQ page, it will take 90 days for the funds to become available for withdrawal, so it will be a while before I see any of that cash and can call the points earned from this transaction “free.”

 iConsumer has since reduced the payout on giftcards.com purchases to 0.8% cash back.
-A $2,507.45 order (Consisting of four $500 gift cards and one for $465.25, plus fees to stay under the $2,500 purchase limit)) would generate $20.05 in cash back, which brings the cost of $2,487.40 worth of gift cards down to $2,465.25 – meaning you’re paying $4.43 per gift card.
-That’s higher than the normal $3.95, though some people will appreciate the fact that they won’t have to leave the house to buy gift cards.
-Personally, I wouldn’t continue purchasing gift cards online at 0.8% cash back, but now that I know my transactions have been tracked, I’ll at least check into iConsumer occasionally to see whether they’ve increased their cash back offer.
+A $2,507.45 order would generate $20.05 in cash back.
+That brings the cost of $2,487.40 worth of gift cards down to $2,465.25, meaning you’re paying $4.43 per gift card.
+That’s higher than the normal $3.95, though some people will appreciate not having to leave the house to buy gift cards.
+Personally, I wouldn’t continue purchasing gift cards online at 0.8% cash back.
+Now that I know my transactions have been tracked, I’ll at least check into iConsumer occasionally to see whether they’ve increased their cash back offer.

 Now for the $40,000 question: What did I do with all those money orders purchased this month?
 I’m happy to report no felonies were committed.
 This was the first time in many months that I’ve had more than $5,000 worth of money orders left over (largely due to prepaid cards and low volume gift card churning).
-Around $15,000 went towards paying off several Chase Ink Plus cards in-branch and $3,500 went towards two Bank of America credit cards.
-The remaining money orders were deposited and used to pay off a Barclay Arrival Card, Starwood Preferred Guest American Express, Barclay Aviator Red Card, and a Citi AAdvantage card.
+Around $15,000 went towards paying off several Chase Ink Plus cards. $3,500 went towards two Bank of America credit cards.
+The remaining money orders were deposited and used to pay off a Barclay Arrival Card, SPG Amex, Barclay Aviator Red Card, and Citi AAdvantage card.